-- 3.4 We recognise that different market structures and potential trading arrangements apply across the different markets linking overseas generators and GB.
-We also recognise that these are currently changing across Europe, especially in the context of the developing Internal Energy Market9. - 3.5 In this context, there are two types of trading (explicit and implicit) that participants can use across the interconnectors to ensure an equivalent volume of electricity is imported to GB10. - 3.6 We provide a list of acceptable evidence to demonstrate proof of supply to GB under explicit and implicit trading in Appendix 2.
-This list is not exhaustive, rather it gives some examples of evidence we have or would accept if presented.
-If you
+- 3.4.
+We recognise that different market structures and potential trading arrangements apply across the different markets linking overseas generators and GB and are subject to change from time to time. - 3.5.
+In this context, we provide a list of acceptable evidence to demonstrate proof of supply to GB under explicit and implicit trading in Appendix 2.
+This list is not exhaustive, rather it gives some examples of evidence we have accepted or would accept if presented.
+If you have other types of evidence you wish to present or are considering, we recommend

-8 The GB market participant need not be the supplier presenting the GoO recognition request.
+&lt;sup>16 The GB market participant need not be the supplier presenting the GoO recognition request.